-There are said to be several hundred different varieties of potato but only a small number of these are grown commercially and are available to buy in the supermarket, so one of the advantages of growing your own is the greater choice of different potatoes from which to choose.
+There are said to be several hundred different varieties of potatoes but only a small number of these are grown commercially and are available to buy in the supermarket, so one of the advantages of growing your own is the greater choice of different potatoes from which to choose.

 Potatoes are divided into first earlies and second earlies – also known as new potatoes – and these crop in July.
 They tend to be small in size, the plants take up less space and they’re less prone to potato blight because they are harvested before this fungal disease becomes a problem later in summer.
 Then there are also maincrop potatoes which take longer to mature, are harvested between August and September and these can be used for baking, roasting or mashing.